swiftlang/swift/docs/SIL.rst

 SIL is an SSA-form IR with high-level semantic information designed to implement the Swift programming language.
 SIL accommodates the following use cases:

-- High-level optimization passes, including retain/release optimization, dynamic method devirtualization, closure inlining, memory allocation promotion, and generic function instantiation;
+- A set of guaranteed high-level optimizations that provide a predictable baseline for runtime and diagnostic behavior.
-- A set of guaranteed optimizations that provide a predictable baseline for runtime and diagnostic behavior;
+- Diagnostic dataflow analysis passes that enforce Swift language requirements, such as definitive initialization of variables and constructors, code reachability, switch coverage.
-- Diagnostic dataflow analysis passes that enforce Swift language requirements, such as definitive initialization of variables and constructors, code reachability, switch coverage; and
+- High-level optimization passes, including retain/release optimization, dynamic method devirtualization, closure inlining, memory allocation promotion, and generic function instantiation.
 - A stable distribution format that can be used to distribute "fragile" inlineable or generic code with Swift library modules, to be optimized into client binaries.

-In contrast to LLVM IR, SIL is a generally target-independent format representation that can be used for code distribution, but can also express target-specific concepts as well as Swift can.
+In contrast to LLVM IR, SIL is a generally target-independent format representation that can be used for code distribution, but it can also express target-specific concepts as well as Swift can.

 SIL in the Swift Compiler